 Depending on how you want to announce your engagement, this should take place before or after you post to social media.
 If you like the idea of telling your friends and family all at once, plan a surprise engagement party before making a public announcement.
 That way the news is completely unexpected.
 Many couples also prefer to host a more formal engagement party (with invitations and maybe even scheduled activities) a few weeks after the engagement.

 If your loved ones are already in the know, one or some of them may come forward and offer to host your party for you.
-Whatever you decide works—engagement parties aren’t necessary so if you choose to have one, celebrate however you want.
+Whatever you decide works—engagement parties aren’t necessary so if you choose to have one, get creative with engagement party ideas, and celebrate however you want.
 Be aware, though: You shouldn’t invite anyone to the engagement party that you won’t invite to the wedding.
 Plan accordingly.